 P.O Box 604, Karachi

-- Make sure that all related correspondence with the bank and copies of all relevant documents are also sent to the Banking Mohtasib.
-Do not send original documents.
+- Make sure that all related correspondence with the bank and copies of all relevant documents are also shared with the Banking Mohtasib.
+Do not share original documents.

 - After confirming that all procedural requirements have been met, BMP may call for additional information from both parties, if necessary.

 Appeal Against the decision of Banking Mohtasib Pakistan:

 In terms of provision of Federal Ombudsmen Institutional Reforms Act, 2013, any person or party aggrieved by a decision, order, findings or recommendations of the Banking Mohtasib may file representation to the President within thirty days of a decision, order, findings or recommendations.